Database Audit Logging

 2. In the Bucket Region field, select the GCS region where the bucket locates.

-3. Click Test Connectivity to verify whether TiDB Cloud can access and write to the bucket.
+3. Click Test Connection to verify whether TiDB Cloud can access and write to the bucket.

-If it is successful, Pass is displayed.
+If it is successful, The connection is successfully is displayed.
 Otherwise, check your access configuration.

 Specify auditing filter rules